-The total battery consumption of our solution was 0,21%.
-This can be explained, because the radiologs register stopped and several SMS’s were not sent due to the Doze mode, as depicted in the figure 5.4 with a blue color from the 06:30 p.m. to 08:00 p.m.
+The total battery consumption of our solution over during these four hours was 0,21%.
+This can be explained, because the radiologs registration stopped and several SMSs were not sent due to the Doze mode, as depicted in the figure 5.4 with a blue color from the 06:30 p.m. to 08:00 p.m.

 When the screen is turned off and the device is not charging, it was verified that, 9 minutes between each alarm, is the minimum time for the AlarmManager, to wake up the device, at the exact expected time.
 As this issue causes a big impact on the test’s scheduling of our solution, a common error message was documented for the pocket probes, saying that the task was not executed due to “snooze”.

 Another issue that was continuously happening, was the fact that when a test with a lower recursion interval was scheduled, the AlarmManager woke the phone 2 or 3 seconds later than expected, causing the last test iteration to not run.
-For example, a test that should send four SMS’s was instead, sending only three.
-We found that this issue had to do with the same Android restrictions, previously explained.
+For example, a test that should send four SMSs sent instead only three.
+This issue had to do with the same Android restrictions, previously explained.
 The solution adopted in order to run all iterations on a test with recursion, was not to let schedule tests with a recursion interval lower than 30 seconds.

-With this test, we perceived that the battery consumption will not be a problem in our solution due to the Android Doze feature, which made us to adapt our solution according to its restrictions.
-We consider that the changes and conditions applied to answer the issues previously described, made our solution more robust in the sense that now, all the iterations of a test are seen in the test history page either if they are, or not executed for some reason.
-Either way, the user always has a feedback message on the respective task details page in order to understand what happened with that certain iteration.
+With this test, it became clear that the battery consumption will not be a problem in our solution due to the Android Doze feature, which made us to adapt our solution according to its restrictions.
+We consider that the changes and conditions applied to answer the issues previously described, made our solution more robust in the sense that now, all the iterations of a test are seen in the test history page either if they were, or not executed for some reason.
+Either way, the user always has a feedback message on the respective task details page in order to understand what happened with that certain test iteration.

-Internal tests evaluation
+Tasks evaluation

-The internal tests performed by the application are a very important requirement, that needs to be functional and well implemented, independently of the scenario where the application is deployed.
+The tasks performed by the application are a very important requirement, that needs to be functional and well implemented, independently of the scenario where the application is deployed.

-There were already input and output parameters for each test identified by the ArQoS NG probes.
-There is being retrieved the many parameters and values, as possible from the parameters already documented.
-Since this is a different ArQoS solution, running in an Android terminal, new parameters are being retrieved and documented, as well.
+There were already input and output parameters defined for each test identified by the ArQoS NG probes.
+Is being collected, as many parameters as possible, from the ones already documented from the other ArQoS probes and, since this is a different ArQoS solution, running in an Android terminal, new parameters are being retrieved and documented, as well.
 The management system needs to evolve, in a close future in order to have support and integrate these new values/parameters from the ArQoS Pocker probes.

-The internal tests validated in this section are the ones already mentioned, in section 4.2.3.
-These tests have their specific metrics, whose examples can be seen in Appendix B. As already mentioned, since this is a solution running on a real Android terminal, not every parameter in the list was possible to be obtained.
+The tasks validated in this section are the ones already mentioned, in section 4.2.3.
+These tasks have their specific metrics, whose examples can be seen in Appendix B. As already mentioned, since this is a solution running on a real Android terminal, not every parameter in the list could be obtained.
 In the app, these parameters/metrics can be seen at the task’s details page, as depicted in figure 4.9.

 SMS tests

-The SMS’s sent through ArQoS Pocket should have similar behaviors and times compared with the ones sent/received by the mobile probes deployed, already on the network.
+The SMSs sent through ArQoS Pocket should have similar behaviors and times compared with the ones sent/received by the mobile probes deployed, already on the network.
 Knowing beforehand these measures, allows a quicker validation of the experiment.